intel/intel-extension-for-transformers/examples/huggingface/onnxruntime/speech-recognition/quantization/README.md

 **Notes**:
  - If users don't set audio_path, it will use sample.wav in intel_extension_for_transformers/neural_chat/assets/audio folder for test.
+ - Audio inference code is universal.
+If users want to run INT4 model, please upgrade onnxruntime to 1.16.0.

 # Validated model list